 Employers should consider offering flexibility in work tasks to accommodate the needs of employees with epilepsy:

-a.
-Job Rotation or Task Assignment Adjustments: Job rotation can be useful for employees with epilepsy who have specific triggers related to certain tasks.
+1. Job rotation or task assignment adjustments: Job rotation can be useful for employees with epilepsy who have specific triggers related to certain tasks.
 By rotating job responsibilities, employees can avoid prolonged exposure to potential triggers.

-b.
-Breaks to Manage Stress: Allowing employees to take short breaks during challenging work periods can help them manage stress levels effectively.
+2. Breaks to manage stress: Allowing employees to take short breaks during challenging work periods can help them manage stress levels effectively.
 These breaks can be especially important during times of increased workload or tight deadlines.

 By implementing these practical approaches, employers and HR managers can create a supportive and low-stress work environment that not only benefits employees with epilepsy but also enhances overall employee well-being and productivity.